 Mr. Barragan Morales has been Chairman of the Board of Directors since 2005 and a member of the Board since 2001.
-He is also Chairman of the Board of Directors of Grupo Index, has been a member of the Boards of Directors of Grupo Procor, Banco Regional del Norte and Papas y Fritos Monterrey, and was an executive at a financial institution for 15 years.
+He is also Chairman of the Board of Directors of Grupo Index, has been a member of the Boards of Directors of Grupo Procor, was an executive at a financial institution for 15 years.